lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.03-episodic-memory-from-conversations/explainer/readme.md

 <!-- VIDEO -->

 Let's add a function to search for related chats by embedding the current message history and finding similar conversations.

+Recommendation: cherry-pick this commit, then tweak.
+This is similar to other embeddings-based search functions we've built.

 ### Steps To Complete